Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 That is funny stuff.

-For the people that haven't been in, do you want to explain what you're talking about?
+For the people that haven't been in, John,

 Very realistic.

-One of them's got a tape measure out.
+One of them just got a tape measure out.

 The other one, she's looking pretty impressed.